samuel-jimenez/GramEditor/docs/src/configuring-tehanu.md

 ## File Scan Inclusions

 - Setting: `file_scan_inclusions`
-- Description: Files or globs of files that will be included by Tehanu, even when ignored by git.
+- Description: Files or globs of files that will be included by Gram, even when ignored by git.
 This is useful for files that are not tracked by git, but are still important to your project.
-Note that globs that are overly broad can slow down Tehanu's file scanning. `file_scan_exclusions` takes precedence over these inclusions.
+Note that globs that are overly broad can slow down Gram's file scanning. `file_scan_exclusions` takes precedence over these inclusions.
 - Default:

 ```json [settings]